Eastcrest Energy. One conversation to figure out which fits.

 $0 Down Solar Loan

 Most homeowners pick this.
 You take a 10–25 year solar loan to pay for the system.
 Your monthly loan payment is typically lower than the utility bill it replaces.
-You own the system from day one, so you keep the federal tax credit and any state incentive income.
+You own the system from day one, so you keep any state incentive income.

 Highest Lifetime Return